31 Best Colors For Websites (In 2024)

 Built with: Elementor

-Even though minimalism works really well in web design, that doesn’t mean you need to use a white background.
+Even though minimalism works well in web design, that doesn’t mean you need to use a white background.

 Go against the grain with a light gray one that differs from the rest and makes the black typography stand out without hurting the eyes too much.
 (This can happen with too much (actual) white space when the user has screen brightness on full whack.)